ISL: Chhetri’s cheeky goal, KBFC’s crazy walkout – how an incredible night unfolded in Bengaluru

 Radio silence

-Well, what did Vukmanovic and the Kerala Blasters players had to say?
-Nothing in fact as they chose to skip their post-match media duties.
+Well, what did Vukmanovic and the Kerala Blasters players have to say?
+Nothing.
+In fact as they chose to skip their post-match media duties.
 At the time of publishing, there has been no statement from either KBFC or their coach.

 The frustrating bit about this match from Kerala’s perspective is that, before the goal, the Blasters looked more likely to score than their hosts.
 They had more of the ball and substitutes Sahal Abdul Samad and Ayush Adhikari had given them the burst of energy the Blasters desperately needed on the night.
 There is no reason to believe that the Blasters wouldn’t have been able to turn the match or at least force penalty shootouts in the remaining 24 minutes.

 Refereeing standards in Indian football and the ISL have been poor for many years now.
 But there have been far more controversial and dubious calls this season.
-Heck, even on the night, referee Crystal John made some other poor decisions.
+Heck, even on the night, referee John made some other poor decisions.
 But the one call he did not really err with was the one that let the Chhetri goal stand.

 Blasters players and fans may believe that they were right on principle to walk off in protest of what they perceive to be an unfair call.
 But the outcome of the protest may end up hurting them more.
 Apart from a hefty fine which could hurt the club’s balance books, they might also be hit with a points deduction next season.
 It remains to be seen how that unfolds, because this sets a dangerous precedent.

 The record states that Bengaluru FC beat Kerala Blasters 1-0 after forfeiture.
 The league is highly unlikely to reverse the result of the match given the contentious goal wasn’t really that contentious at all.
 And instead of fighting back against perceived injustice on the pitch and give their travelling fans something to cheer, the Blasters squad chose simply to walk away.
-In the end, was it all really worth it?